Estadio Olímpico Universitario: History

 For the 1968 Summer Olympics, the seating capacity was increased from 70,000 to 83,700 spectators (without substantially modifying the original structure) to cover the IOC requirements for an Olympic stadium.
-It was the location of the track and field competitions, equestrian events, certain association football matches, the arrival of the marathon and the opening and closing ceremonies.
-This was the Olympics in which Tommie Smith and John Carlos protested the treatment of African Americans in the United States by performing a black power salute during the medal ceremony for the 200 metres (which occurred in this stadium).
-The stadium also hosted the track and field events at the 1975 Pan American Games.
+It was the location of the track and field competitions, equestrian events, certain association football matches, the arrival of the marathon, and the opening and closing ceremonies.
+American sprinters Tommie Smith and John Carlos protested the treatment of African Americans in the United States by performing a black power salute during the medal ceremony for the 200 metres (both held in the stadium).
+The venue later hosted the track and field events of the 1975 Pan American Games.

-The stadium hosted four games of the 1986 FIFA World Cup, but the final match was played in the bigger Estadio Azteca in Mexico City.
+Its Tartan track was the first all-weather running track used in the Olympics, and is now a requirement; previous Olympic tracks were cinder.

-The Tartan track was the first All-weather running track to be used in the Olympics.
-Such a track is now a requirement.
+The stadium hosted four games of the 1986 FIFA World Cup, but the final was again in the newer and larger Estadio Azteca, nearby to the southeast.

 In 1985, during the second leg of the Liga MX final between Universidad Nacional and América, two hours before the start of the game, the building looked at its maximum capacity, but outside there was still a crowd of at least 30,000 more.
 At that time, Ciudad Universitaria did not have fences that surrounded it and it was easy to get to the access tunnels of the stadium.
 During the attempt of the fans to get to the pitch in one of the access tunnels (the tunnel number 29) a number of people got stuck and ended with the death of 11 people and several others injured.

 Currently, it is the home stadium of Universidad Nacional and American football team Pumas CU.

 This sport facility is part of the Ciudad Universitaria ("University City"), the main campus of the UNAM.